Kong/terraform-provider-konnect/docs/resources/mesh_health_check.md

 - `reuse_connection` (Boolean) Reuse health check connection between health checks.
 Default is true.
 - `tcp` (Attributes) TcpHealthCheck defines configuration for specifying bytes to send and expected response during the health check (see [below for nested schema](#nestedatt--spec--to--default--tcp))
 - `timeout` (String) Maximum time to wait for a health check response.
+Default: "15s"
 - `unhealthy_threshold` (Number) Number of consecutive unhealthy checks before considering a host unhealthy.
+Default: 5

 <a id="nestedatt--spec--to--default--grpc"></a>
 ### Nested Schema for `spec.to.default.grpc`